• SCVO

 • The Donaldson Trust

 Are you an experienced Adult Practitioner?
-Are you passionate in supporting independence and positive wellbeing of others?
+Are you passionate in supporting the independence and positive wellbeing of others?
+Are you looking for part time hours?

 If yes, then we have the perfect role for you!

-We are looking to appoint practitioners to join our growing team within our Adult Services here at Donaldsons.
-We are looking for Permanent staff on a Full time and Part time basis.
+We are looking to appoint practitioners to join our growing team within our Adult Services here at Donaldsons, on a permanent, part time basis.
+We currently have 2 positions available on the following hours:

 We are keen to recruit as soon as possible, so please apply early, as we will be holding interviews throughout the application window.